I Am My Things and My Things Are Me

 Students, reserve your spots now!
 Space is limited!

-- Learning how to accurately ID print mediums/ media/techniques, through demo in the morning; then valuing those prints in the afternoon.
+Goals of the workshop: Learn how to accurately ID print mediums/media/techniques, through demo in the morning; then valuing those prints in the afternoon.

 Timeline of Workshop: